Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Conclusion

 \section{Conclusion}

-In this paper, we presented the first research on the security issues of Kubernetes Operators.
-We introduced Cross-Namespace Reference Vulnerability with two strategies, demonstrating how an attacker can bypass namespace isolation.
-We designed and implemented a static analysis suite to detect such vulnerabilities.
-Large-scale measurements illustrated that over 14\% of Operators in the wild are potentially vulnerable.
-Our findings have been reported to the relevant developers, resulting in 7 confirmations and 6 CVEs by the time of submission, highlighting the critical need for enhanced security practices in Kubernetes Operators.
-We proposed possible mitigation solutions and open-sourced the static analysis suite to benefit the ecosystem.
+In this paper, we presented the first in-depth research on Kubernetes Operator attacks, unveiling a long-neglected Cross-Namespace Reference Vulnerability with two strategies, demonstrating how an attacker can bypass namespace isolation.
+We designed and implemented a static analysis suite to conduct large-scale measurements, illustrating that over 14\% of Operators in the wild are potentially vulnerable.
+Our findings have been reported to the relevant developers, resulting in 8 confirmations and 7 CVEs by the time of submission, highlighting the critical need for enhanced security practices in Kubernetes Operators.
+We proposed concrete mitigation solutions and open-sourced our code to benefit the ecosystem.